What Are Some Career Options for a Mechanic?

-A related position, diesel service mechanics, repair not only diesel cars, but larger vehicles with diesel engines, such as buses and trucks.
+Diesel service mechanics repair diesel cars and larger vehicles with diesel engines, such as buses and trucks.
 Diesel service mechanics may also work on farm equipment, construction equipment and even trains.

-According to the U.S. Bureau of Labor Statistics (BLS), job prospects for automotive service mechanics are expected to increase by 9% between 2012 and 2022.
-Job prospects for diesel service mechanics are expected to increase by the same amount in the same time period.
+According to the U.S. Bureau of Labor Statistics (BLS), job prospects for automotive service technicians and mechanics are expected to increase by 5% between 2014 and 2024.
+Job prospects for diesel engine specialists and bus and truck mechanics are expected to increase by the 12% in the same time period.

 Motorcycle mechanics, or small engine mechanics, diagnose, service and repair the systems and components of motorcycles and other small vehicles.
 They usually work on vehicles weighing less than 1,000 pounds.
-In much the same way as an automobile mechanic, they ask the customer questions and conduct inspections to identify problems and malfunctions.
-Then they make the necessary repairs.
+Just like an automobile mechanic, they ask the customer questions and conduct inspections to identify problems and malfunctions and then make the necessary repairs.

 Many motorcycle mechanics gain their training working on the job with experienced technicians.
 Other motorcycle mechanics complete one of many formal certificate and apprenticeship programs.
 Small engine mechanics may also work on watercraft, all-terrain vehicles and lawn equipment.
-According to the BLS, job opportunities for small engine mechanics are expected to increase by 6% between 2012 and 2022, slower than average.
+According to the BLS, job opportunities for motorcycle mechanics are expected to increase by 6% between 2014 and 2024.
 Job prospects will be better for applicants with postsecondary training.